The explicit formulae for the distributions of nonoverlapping words and its applications to statistical tests for pseudo random numbers: Distributuions of nonoverlapping partial words

 We introduce the symbol \(?\) to represent arbitrary symbols.
-Let \(\A\) be a finite alphabet.
+Let \(\A\) be a finite alphabet and \(\A^*\) the set of words consisting of alphabet \(\A\).
 A word consists of extended alphabet \(\A\cup\{?\}\) is called {\it partial word} \cite{berstelBoasson}.
-The word \(w'\) consists of \(\A\) is called a realization of the partial word \(w\) if \(w'\) consists of \(\A\) and coincides with \(w\) except for the symbol \(?\).
+We say the word \(w'\in\A^*\) {\it realization} of the partial word \(w\) if \(w'\) coincides with \(w\) except for the symbol \(?\).
 A partial word is called nonoverlapping if the set of the realization is nonoverlapping.
-For example \(001?
-1\) is a nonoverlapping partial word with alphabet \(\A=\{0,1\}\) and its realizations are 00101 and 00111.
-We write \(w_1\sqsubset w_2\) for two partial words if \(w_1\) is a prefix of \(w_2\) with the alphabet \(\A\cup\{?\}\).
-For example \(01?1 \sqsubset 01?11\) but \(01?1 \not\sqsubset 01111\).
+For example, \(001?
+1\) is a nonoverlapping partial word with \(\A=\{0,1\}\) and its realizations are 00101 and 00111.

 The probability of partial word \(w\) is defined by